KatherLab/genml/README.md

 ## Contributing
 (Create a new branch firstly.)
 1. **Including a new Tokenizer**  <br>
    a.
 Add a class NewTokenizerStrategy(TokenizationStrategy) in 'src/feature_extraction/tokenizer_strategy.py'
    b.
 Register the new Tokeniter to 'src/feature_extraction/tokenizer_factory.py'
    c.
 Set up for the new Tokenizer in 'conf/feature_params/tokenizer.yml'

 2. **Including a new Encoder**  <br>
    a.
 Add a class NewEncoderStrategy(EncoderStrategy) in 'src/feature_extraction/encoder_strategy.py'
    b.
 Register the new Encoder to 'src/feature_extraction/encoder_factory.py'
    c.
 Set up for the new Encoder in 'conf/feature_params/encoder.yml'

 3. **After validate a pair of Tokenizer and Encoder**  <br>
    Add the mapping to conf/feature_params/mapping.yml

-## TO-DO:
+## TODO:
 1. remove the register step for tokenizer and encoder
 2. option to output cls token as embedding